Lanzador/DepotDownloader/README.md

 Edit #2

  * Fixed a mistake which caused a crash if no app token was given.
  * Improved `-manifest-only` by copying code from version 2.4.4 of the original DepotDownloader.
-(Not included in this repo for now because I fucked up)

-I'm planning to do another edit soon.
+~~I'm planning to do another edit soon.~~ Okay, maybe not, considering that this will stop working soon.

 DepotDownloader fork
 ===============